crashappsec/cap10/README.md

 ## Status

-It's early, and there are plenty of rough edges.
+It's early, and there are some rough edges (for instance, if there are file perms issues, we're currently not handling gracefully).
 This was done for our internal use, but eventually we will polish this up.
 Until then, use at your own risk :)

 ## Building